GrantsTracks2121/quartz-hugo/content/_index.md

 - [GSW's version of an original page](notes/GSW's%20version%20of%20an%20original%20page.md)
 - [The original callouts page.](notes/callouts.md)

-> [!
-Note ]- This note is supposed to be collapsable.
+> [!Note ]- This note is supposed to be collapsable.
 > There's no space between the ``-`` character and the bracket before it.

 Host your second brain and [digital garden](https://jzhao.xyz/posts/networked-thought) for free.
 Quartz features